m-labs/artiq/doc/manual/environment.rst

 The master (or ``artiq_run``) instantiates the device drivers (and the RPC clients in the case of controllers) for the experiments based on the contents of the device database.

-The device database is stored in the memory of the master and is backed by a PYON file typically called ``ddb.pyon``.
+The device database is stored in the memory of the master and is backed by a PYON file typically called ``device_db.pyon``.

 The device database is a Python dictionary whose keys are the device names, and values can have several types.